 Founded in 1994, SITE Galleries (formerly Student Union Galleries) is a student-run gallery at SAIC for the exhibition of student work in two locations on campus: the LeRoy Neiman Center, SITE Sharp Gallery, and a newly renovated gallery space in the Columbus Drive Building, SITE Columbus Gallery.
 An open call for exhibition proposals is held each semester to be implemented the following semester.
 Proposals are reviewed by a committee of the SITE Directors, SITE gallery assistants, members of Exhibitions advisory staff and committee, and other student leaders.
 On average, more than 30 applications are received each semester, with up to five exhibitions selected.

-Apply for Spring 2020 SITE Exhibition
+FALL 2020 SITE Exhibition Proposal Deadline:

 For application form and additional information about this opportunity, please visit SITE website.